bimdata/python-api-client/docs/IfcApi.md

 Optimize the IFC

+Only works for IFC files.
 Optimize the IFC.
 A new optimized IFC file will be put in the same folder that the original IFC Required scopes: ifc:write

 ### Example